thetarnav/solid-devtools/README.md

 🚧 In very very early development. 🚧

-Chrome devtools extension for debugging Solid applications.
+Chrome Developer Tools extension for debugging SolidJS applications.
 It allows for visualizing and interacting with Solid's reactivity graph, as well as inspecting component state and hierarchy.

 ### [Extension Adapter](./packages/extension-adapter#readme)